ishmweet/OSINTrecon/README.md

 # OSINTrecon

-OSINTRECON is a passive OSINT username footprint mapping tool written in Bash.
+OSINTrecon is a passive OSINT username footprint mapping tool written in Bash.
 It checks dozens of popular platforms in parallel to identify where a given username exists across the internet.

 The tool is designed to be: